 Adult Education – Classes in citizenship, English as a second language, and money management promote self-sufficiency for a secure future.

 After School Program – Free program for students K-12 to receive homework help, fun activities, and fresh meals after their school day.
 All students are invited to our Mobile Summer Camp:

 Parish Hotline – Priests are encouraged to call the Parish Support Line 24 hours a day, 365 days a year for emergency financial assistance, material assistance, and access to resources.

 Project Cool – Bexar County seniors, age 60 and above, and disabled individuals are eligible to receive FREE fans during the hot summer months to reduce heat-related illness and death.
-Free fans are provided between June and September.
-Donations are accepted at Guadalupe Community Center and San Antonio Fire Department stations throughout San Antonio (except at the Airport).
+Free fans are provided between June and September at Guadalupe Community Center.